nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 An example of using CareLink to add notes to a person is given below.
 ![AddNote command example](images/AddNoteExample.png)
+_Figure 8: Example of using the `addnote` command to add a note to a patient's record_

 Once the command succeeds, the notes will be added to the person and the following message will be displayed.
 ![AddNote command success](images/AddNoteSuccessExample.png)
+_Figure 9: Success message displayed after adding a note to a patient's record_

 Possible Errors:
 - `This link does not exist in CareLink` - When trying to delete a link that doesn't exist